 Prerequisite(s): CSD 105D,CSD 220,CSD 225, and either CSD 325 or CSD 340.
 Earned grade of B- or above in CSD 235 and CSD 236 or consent of Program Director.
 GPA of 3.2 or above in the major or consent of Program Director.
-Course must be repeated if grade of C or below is earned.

 This course allows students to participate in experiential learning at the Baldwin Wallace Speech Clinic.
 Students are assigned to clients receiving individual therapy sessions and work to obtain ASHA clinical hours.
 Throughout this experience students are required to develop, write and execute long-term goals, short-term goals, and weekly lesson plans.
 Students also write SOAP notes and reflections on his/her performance.
-Students enroll in this course for two semesters and repeat the course if a grade of C or below is earned.
+Students enroll in this course for two semesters.